1. Introduction

 3.1.
 Checking the Current Firmware Version

-• Log in to the DAP-1520’s web interface by typing the device’s IP address into a web browser.
+Access the web interface of the DAP-1520 by entering the IP address of the device in a web browser.

-• Navigate to the status or device information section where the current firmware version is displayed.
+Go to the status or device information area where the current firmware version is shown.

 3.2.
 Backing Up Settings

-Before upgrading the firmware, it’s advisable to back up the current settings of the device.
-Firmware upgrades can sometimes reset the device to factory settings, which means users would lose their custom configurations.
+It is a good practice to back up the device’s current settings prior to upgrading the firmware.
+Firmware upgrades often reset the device to its original factory settings and thus, the users lose their custom configurations.

-• Save the current configuration to a file on your computer.
+Export the current configuration to a file on your laptop.

 3.3.
 Downloading the Latest Firmware

-To download the latest firmware, users need to visit the D-Link support website and search for the DAP-1520 model.
-The firmware file should match the region for which the device was manufactured, as using the wrong firmware could render the device unusable.
+Users should go to the D-Link support site to get the latest firmware and they will have to search DAP-1520 model.
+The exported firmware file should be the same one intended for the region in which the device was made, because using a different firmware could possibly make the device unusable.

-• Enter the model number (DAP-1520) and select the appropriate region.
+Type in the model number (DAP-1520) and pick the correct area.

 3.4.
 Preparing for the Upgrade Process